-Telework is a form of organising and/or performing work using information technology, in the context of an employment contract, where the work, which could also be performed at the employer’s premises, is carried out away from those premises, on a regular basis.
-A teleworker is a person who performs telework.
-The characteristic feature of telework is the use of computers and telecommunications to change the accepted location of work.
-It is estimated that approximately 4.5 million employees are currently employed in telework in the European Union and this is forecast to rise to more than 17 million employees by 2010.
+a form of organising and/or performing work, using information technology, in the context of an employment contract/relationship, where work, which could also be performed at the employer’s premises, is carried out away from those premises, on a regular basis.

 The agreement also defines a teleworker as a person carrying out telework according to the definition given.
 The characteristic feature of telework is the use of computers and telecommunications to change the usual location of work.

 The 2002 agreement states that the signatory parties view telework as a way for employers (in both the private and public sectors) to modernise work organisation and a means for workers to improve their work–life balance, and to achieve greater autonomy in the workplace.
 The agreement regulates areas such as employment conditions for teleworkers, health and safety, training and collective rights.
 The agreement established a general framework at EU level and was the first implemented by the social partners and Member States by their own means ‘in accordance with the national procedures and practices specific to management and labour’.